seclab-ucr/Patchlocator/README.md

 `~/Patchlocator$ python Overall_patch_locator.py [mode] [repo] [branch] [patches info file] [target kernel1] [target kernel2] ...`

-- *mode*: 'repo', 'source', 'binary'.
-Each corresponds a target type
+- *mode*: it can be 'repo', 'source' or 'binary'.
+Each corresponds a type of target kernel.

 ## 0x5 Notes for other files